Announcing Memgraph 1.0!

 - Data encryption in transit via TLS.

 We understand that not everyone is excited about running and managing their own database deployment.
 Sometimes, you just want to focus on developing your application and not worry about anything else.
 We are happy to announce that Memgraph Cloud is now generally available and offers a fully-managed, cloud-hosted graph database-as-a-service supported by the engineering team behind Memgraph.
 Memgraph Cloud comes with most production features available in Memgraph Enterprise and we’re in the process of adding the missing ones in the next few months.

 You can compare our commercial offerings here and shoot us a message if you need any help.

 This 1.0 release is only the beginning for Memgraph, and we’re committed to bringing you a powerful, easy-to-use, and reliable graph database by continuing to expand our capabilities and keep you way ahead of the curve.

 In the meantime, you can get started for free with Memgraph by downloading our community edition or try Memgraph Cloud.
-You can find our documentation here and if you have any questions or need any help you can post on our community forum.
+You can find our documentation here and if you have any questions or need any help you can post on our Discord server.